 The art exhibit, Rooted in Nature: Inspired by Trees, features select Minnesota artists’ works centering around the themes of Human Connections, Parts of a Tree, Trees through the Seasons, and Minnesota Trees.
-Artist Stephanie Mirocha presents 3 of her artworks displayed in the exhibit on the theme, Parts of a Tree.
+Mirocha displays three paintings that speak to the exhibit theme, Parts of a Tree.

-All three paintings zoom the viewer in to the closeup world of trees -- an Ohio buckeye blossom in spring, a “flowering” red pine pinecone, and a cluster of newly emerged red maple samaras, (a.k.a. helicopter wings).
+All three paintings zoom the viewer in to the closeup world of trees: an Ohio buckeye blossom in spring, a “flowering” red pine pinecone, and a cluster of newly emerged red maple samaras, (a.k.a. helicopter wings).
 Created in watercolors of different sizes, the paintings depict Mirocha’s joyful connection and inspiration arising from trees.
+Scroll down to view them.

 VENTURE NORTH, December 2009